shazahm1/Gravity-Forms-Count-Datatable/readme.md

 The following parameters are valid for the `[gf_count_datatable]` shortcode.

+- `search` *bool* :: Whether or not to enable search, by name and/or date range, for the datatable.
 - `thead` *string* :: The table column headers.
 Table column header values are delimited by a `|` (pipe).
 Default: `Name|Count`
 - `tfoot` *string* :: The table column footers.
 Table column footer values are delimited by a `|` (pipe).
 Default: `|%sum%`
    - The `tfoot` parameter support two token.
 They are `%average%` and `%sum%`.
 The `%average%` token is replaced by the average of the total count.
 The `%sum%` token is replace by the total count.

 **NOTES:**

+- The `seach` parameter can only be enabled for a single instance of the `[gf_count_datatable]` per page.
 - To filter entry count by the current logged in user set `created_by` to `current`.
 - Multiple field filters can be supplied in a shortcode by appending `_{+d}` to the `filter_field`, `filter_operator`, `filter_value` shortcode parameters.
 Example: `form_id='2' filter_field_1='3' filter_value_1='Developer' filter_field_2='5' filter_value_2='Undecided'`.
    - You can add as many filters as you wish, simply increment the trailing digit.